How to Calculate Crochet Gauge

 how to calculate crochet gauge

-Can I Calculate Crochet Gauge Once and Know What it Is Forever?
+Can I Calculate Crochet Gauge Once and Know What It Is Forever?

 At first glance, it sounds like you can calculate crochet gauge once.
 Then you know how you crochet and can adjust to patterns accordingly.